Constitution of Arkansas: Current Constitution

-History

-The fifth and current constitution was adopted in 1874.
-Democrats regained control of the state legislature for the first time since the Civil War.
-They spent a summer re-writing the constitution.
-This version reflects attitudes related to the war and its aftermath.
-The delegates gave the most power to county governments, including for legal issues, transportation, taxation and spending.
-The power of the governor was significantly curtailed.
-State officials' terms were dropped from four years to two years, and more state positions were required to be filled by popular election, rather than appointment by the governor.
-This is the constitution that the state uses today, with some 87 amendments and various other changes.

-Arkansas held constitutional conventions in 1918, 1969, and 1979, called the Sixth, Seventh, and Eight Constitutional Conventions, respectively.
-None of these drafts were ratified.
-Arkansas has passed numerous amendments - 102 at last count.

-Original frame

 Preamble

 We, the People of the State of Arkansas, grateful to Almighty God for the privilege of choosing our own form of government; for our civil and religious liberty; and desiring to perpetuate its blessings, and secure the same to our selves and posterity; do ordain and establish this Constitution.

 Article I

 This article establishes the boundaries of Arkansas as running from the Mississippi river on the east to the Oklahoma and Texas borders on the west, and bound by Missouri in the north and Louisiana in the south.
 This article also defines the seat of government as being in Little Rock.

 Article II

 For the most part, this article affirms the same limits to the State Government that are similarly constrained by the US Constitution to the Government of the United States.

 Article III

 Article 3 mandates that all elections shall be fair and equal.
 No person shall be denied the right to vote.
 Any resident citizen over the age of 18 may register and vote.
 Electors are exempt from arrest while they are traveling to and from elections.
 Soldiers may not vote on the basis of being stationed in Arkansas: they must establish residency through other means.